The Frizzled Leek

 Why you'll love this recipe

 • This recipe will introduce you to the art of cooking sous-vide.
-Before you know it, you will be using your precision cooker for steaks, pork chops, fish, and vegetables.
+Before you know it, you will be using your precision cooker for steaks, Sous Vide Ham, fish, and vegetables.

 Ingredients